CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

 Variable Names and Keywords
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Programmers generally choose names for their variables that are meaningful and document what the variable is used for.
+Programmers should choose names for variables that are meaningful and help others understand what the variable is used for in the program.

 Python has syntax rules about valid variable names.
 If you don't follow these rules, you will either get a syntax error *or* a semantic error: you might